rrooggiieerr/homeassistant-benqprojector/README.md

 ### PJLink

-This integration does **not** implement the PJLink protocol, but a proparitary BenQ protocol instead.
+This integration does **not** implement the PJLink protocol, but a proprietary BenQ protocol instead.
 The PJLink protocol is covered by it's own [PJLink integration](https://www.home-assistant.io/integrations/pjlink/).

 ## Hardware